"In the midst of so many other big flavors, rosemary's tendency to overwhelm is muted to a pleasant back note."

 Remove the lid and add the vinegars, wine, honey, and sugar, stirring well.
 Season the mixture with 1 more teaspoon of salt and a few more grinds of black pepper.
 Maintain the heat at a steady simmer and continue to cook the onions for an additional 15 to 20 minutes, stirring the mixture often with a wooden spoon.

-Allow the mixture to cool slightly, then spoon it carefully into sterilized jars.
-Seal the jars and process in a water bath if you plan to store them, or keep the confiturra refrigerated for up to two months.
+Allow the mixture to cool slightly, then spoon it carefully into clean jars and keep the confettura refrigerated for up to two months.